 - Ginger.
 Fresh ginger root will give the ginger shots a potent, almost spicy flavor.
 If you can’t handle the strong flavor, use ground ginger instead.

 - Pineapple.
 Fresh pineapple gives the ginger shots a tropical sweetness while sneaking in high levels of vitamin C and bromelain for easy digestion.
+If I’m making these shots for myself, I sometimes omit this.

 - Turmeric.
 Optional, but adds an extra layer of nutrition.